 65% of your credit score is 1) the amount of debt you have, and 2) the amount of debt you have that is unpaid or delinquent.
 Once the debt is gone, your credit score will go up very quickly.

 Your credit score also depends on staying current on future payments.
 If you have a car or house payment, stay current on these and all other payments going forward.
 If you have no debt payments going forward, then move on and don’t look back.
 Avoid new loans at all costs!

 3. About letting someone else use your credit.

-It’s hard to say ‘no’ to anyone asking for your help, especially a child.
+It’s hard to say ‘no’ to someone asking for your financial help, especially a child.
 For example, your son wants to go to college but needs you to sign for a student loan with him.
-Or your daughter asks you to co-sign on a car loan.
+Or your daughter asks you to co-sign on a car loan for her.
 They each promise to pay the monthly payment so you don’t have to.
 What do you do?

-This is a very emotional issue to struggle with, so try to set your emotions aside.
+This is a very emotional issue that clients struggle with.
+Try to set your emotions aside.
 If you can deal with this situation from a financial standpoint, everyone will come out with a better understanding of where you are coming from.

 Only agree to co-sign for another’s loan if you can comfortably afford to make the payment all by yourself.
 You have to assume the other person will NOT make the payment, which happens quite frequently.
 If they do make on-time payments, then great.
 But be prepared to make the monthly if they cannot make the payment for any reason.

 Here are some tips on whether you should co-sign for someone else: